Skip navigation

 Procedures may not improve symptoms and can cause loss of feeling or abnormal sensations.

-When other treatments fail, doctors may try nerve or spinal cord stimulation.
+When other treatments fail, providers may try nerve or spinal cord stimulation.
 In rare cases, a procedure called motor cortex stimulation (MCS) is tried.
-An electrode is placed over part of nerve, spinal cord, or brain and is hooked to a pulse generator under the skin.
+An electrode is placed over part of a nerve, spinal cord, or brain and is hooked to a pulse generator under the skin.
 This changes how your nerves signal and it may reduce pain.

 Outlook (Prognosis)